vdurante/asp.net_n-layered_web_applications/part1/object-oriented_programming/oop_in_csharp/strings.md

 // Output: A string is more than the sum of its chars.
 ```

-## Regular and Verbatim String Literals
+## Regular String Literals

+Regular string literals are used to embed escape characters.

 ```csharp
 string columns = "Column 1\tColumn 2\tColumn 3";